-- 3.19 Policy HOU 8 sets out a positive policy position in that planning permission will be granted for specialist residential accommodation providing applications are accompanied by a statement of specialist housing need and that proposals will deliver convenient access to local services and facilities. - 3.20 Clanmil welcomes the identification of the policy; however, we have concerns about how the policy would operate in practice. - 3.21 The policy fails to satisfy the tests of soundness as: - There is no evidence to support the policy position adopted by Council regarding the requirement for a Needs Assessment and the requirement to deliver convenient access to local services and facilities (soundness test CE 2). - Due to the lack of an evidence basis Council has not appreciated the range of uses which could be provided within a specialist housing development which has implications for the implementation of the policy (soundness test CE 3). - 3.22 The SPPS requires Local Development Plans to make provision for the full range of specific housing needs, including supported housing.
+- 3.39 Policy HOU 8 sets out a positive policy position in that planning permission will be granted for specialist residential accommodation providing applications are accompanied by a statement of specialist housing need and that proposals will deliver convenient access to local services and facilities. - 3.40 Lagan Homes welcomes the identification of the policy; however, we have concerns about how the policy would operate in practice. - 3.41 The policy fails to satisfy the tests of soundness as: - There is no evidence to support the policy position adopted by Council regarding the requirement for a Needs Assessment and the requirement to deliver convenient access to local services and facilities (soundness test CE 2). - Due to the lack of an evidence basis Council has not appreciated the range of uses which could be provided within a specialist housing development which has implications for the implementation of the policy (soundness test CE 3). - 3.42 The SPPS requires Local Development Plans to make provision for the full range of specific housing needs, including supported housing.
 The requirement for supported housing will be identified within the HNA undertaken by the NIHE.
-Any proposal by a public body to deliver supported housing will only be pursued if there is an identified need which responds to a specific user group. - 3.23 The SPPS does not contain similar policies for retirement villages/developments, assisted living and care home developments, or developments which consist of a mix of these elements. - 3.24 In formulating the policy, Council has applied the same policy context that applies to supported housing schemes delivered by a public sector body to all specialised residential accommodation proposals despite there being no policy basis for this approach.
+Any proposal by a public body to deliver supported housing will only be pursued if there is an identified need which responds to a specific user group. - 3.43 The SPPS does not contain similar policies for retirement villages/developments, assisted living and care home developments, or developments which consist of a mix of these elements. - 3.44 In formulating the policy, Council has applied the same policy context that applies to supported housing schemes delivered by a public sector body to all specialised residential accommodation proposals despite there being no policy basis for this approach.
 What's more within the policy justification and amplification, Council acknowledges that there will be an increase in the proportion of people over the age of 65 which will create a demand for specialised housing developments.

-- 3.25 There is a degree of tension between Council's policy intent and the supporting information to the plan.
+- 3.45 There is a degree of tension between Council's policy intent and the supporting information to the plan.
 Little consideration has also been given to the market criteria that a private developer would consider.
-Without an identified market demand, a private operator will not pursue such a specialist product. - 3.26 The second strand of the policy focuses on the requirement for proposals to deliver convenient access to local services and facilities on the basis that such developments would be developed in established residential areas.
-The policy has failed to set out any exemptions to this component whereby proposals may be progressed which encompass a mix of specialist housing products and associated ancillary facilities (local shops, health care facilities e.g. GP Practice) within the itself which is often the case with this form of development proposal. - 3.27 We recommend that Council should collate evidence on the range of products that could be delivered in order to support an exemption being introduced to this policy interlinked with the understanding that there may be instances when developing a specialist residential development within an existing residential development may not be appropriate due to the medical/care requirements of the residents.
+Without an identified market demand, a private operator will not pursue such a specialist product. - 3.46 The second strand of the policy focuses on the requirement for proposals to deliver convenient access to local services and facilities on the basis that such developments would be developed in established residential areas.
+The policy has failed to set out any exemptions to this component whereby proposals may be progressed which encompass a mix of specialist housing products and associated ancillary facilities (local shops, health care facilities e.g. GP Practice) within the itself which is often the case with this form of development proposal. - 3.47 We recommend that Council should collate evidence on the range of products that could be delivered in order to support an exemption being introduced to this policy interlinked with the understanding that there may be instances when developing a specialist residential development within an existing residential development may not be appropriate due to the medical/care requirements of the residents.

-- 3.28 Clanmil requests that the policy is reworded to reflect Council's evidence base and accordingly that criterion (a) of the policy is deleted. - 3.29 We respectfully ask that Council collate evidence on the range and nature of specialist residential developments to inform consideration for exemptions to the second strand of the policy. - 3.30 We would welcome the opportunity to be part of a stakeholder group to consider the evidence and help shape this policy for Council.
+- 3.48 That the policy is reworded to reflect Council's evident basis and accordingly that criterion (a) of the policy is deleted. - 3.49 We respectfully ask that Council collate evidence on the range and nature of specialist residential developments to inform consideration for exemptions to the second strand of the policy.